spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 scalePitch :: Sig -> Sig -> Sig
 ~~~

-`ScaleSpec` scales the frequency of the signal in Hz ratios
+`scaleSpec` scales the frequency of the signal in Hz ratios
 but `scalePitch` does it in semitones.

-If have a spectrum we can process it with many functions from the
+If we have a spectrum we can process it with many functions from the
 module [Spectral processing](http://hackage.haskell.org/package/csound-expression-opcodes-0.0.0/docs/Csound-Typed-Opcode-SpectralProcessing.html).